 With the explosion of music streaming services, such as Spotify, Apple Music, Google Play Music and more, it can be a trying time for meagre data allowances.
 Phone plans with lots of data are becoming cheaper, but our need for data is growing.

-- Music streaming can easily chew through more than 100mb per hour, which means if you’re a music lover your data plan could be eaten up very quickly.
+Music streaming can easily chew through more than 100MB per hour, which means if you’re a music lover your data plan could be eaten up very quickly.
 This has given rise to phone plans that provide zero-rated streaming from selected services; in other words, the data you use to stream isn’t taken out of your plan’s monthly data allowance.

 - Telstra – Apple Music

 - OVO Mobile – The Hit and Triple M radio networks

 Telstra data-free music streaming

 Telstra now offers all personal mobile customers unlimited, data-free streaming from Apple Music.
 This includes customers on postpaid plans, on mobile broadband, and on Telstra’s range of prepaid options.